flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 !!!include(gen/PUT-api-v1-fbonline-tracked-links-linkId-.md)!!!

 ### The `Folder` Entity
-Folders are the means to organize and share between the team members publications in your account.
-Each account always have special 'Home' folder without an id and any number of private folders.
+Folders help to organize and share publications in your account between team members.
+Each account has a 'Home' folder without an id and any number of private folders.
 If the account has team features enabled then there might be shared folders - their content is visible to all team members.

-Currently you cannot control folders via API, the only thing you can do is to retrieve a list of them.
+You can't manage folders via API, but only retrieve a list of folders in your account.

 !!!include(gen/GET-api-v1-fbonline-folders.md)!!!

 ### The `Custom Domain` Entity
-Custom domains are an easy way to bring your own (sub)domain to the FlippingBook account.
-When you have at least one custom domain in your account all your publications have to be moved to one of the domains.
+A custom domain is a great way to use your own (sub)domain name in your publication's URL.
+When you have at least one custom domain in your account all your publications must be assigned to at least one custom domain.

-Currently you cannot control custom domains via API except for getting the available custom domains list for your account.
+You can't manage domains via API, but only retrieve a list of available custom domains in your account.

 !!!include(gen/GET-api-v1-fbonline-custom-domains.md)!!!